arthurdk/gk-analysis/README.md

 ### Output examples

+Note: most of the graph are interactive so you will not experience the true power of this program by having a look at pictures...

 Thanks to machine learning, you can display the most meaningful words for a list of reviewers given that the rating is less or equals to 3.
 ```sh